samgomes0305/HR-Recruitment-System/README.md

 # HR-Recruitment-System

-Here is a sample Python code for this Recruitment Management System.
+Here is a sample Python readme for this Recruitment Management System.
 It provides a platform for creating and managing an applicant pool, which consists of already filtered candidates with respect to existing parameters.

 ## How it works